puppetlabs/trapperkeeper/README.md

 :main puppetlabs.trapperkeeper.main
 ```

-And now you should be able to run the app via `lein run`.
+And now you should be able to run the app via `lein run --config ...`.
 This example doesn't
 do much; for a more interesting example that shows how you can use Trapperkeeper
 to create a web application, check out the
 [Example Web Service](https://github.com/puppetlabs/trapperkeeper-webserver-jetty9/tree/master/examples/ring_app)